ssjshields/archetype-counter/.github/README.md

 > Client theme.xml, font values and graphical assets (AC folder) are inserted into the currently installed theme list

 ### How do I make custom Counter theme?
-> Open the counter menu and navigate to -> Theme Selector -> Open Theme Folder and modify the .png images accordingly
+> Open the counter menu and navigate to -> Theme Selector -> "Open Theme Folder" and modify the .png images accordingly

 > Modifying the `ThemeConfig.txt` file will allow you to change the font/background colors along with font sizing & types